Equity release

 Are you old enough to qualify?

-Some providers have a minimum age requirement, in order to qualify for a home reversion plan.
-Make sure you look around, as these age requirements can vary.
+Some providers have a minimum age requirement to qualify for a home reversion plan.
+Make sure you look around and seek equity release advice, as these age requirements can vary.

 How much can you get?

 Obviously, this depends on your home’s value, but it’s also about the percentage of that value that your provider is willing to offer.
-This varies between different plans, so make sure to shop around.
+This varies among plans, so make sure you shop around.
 Usually, the best offers are available to older applicants.

 A lump sum or regular payments?